 If extraordinary circumstances prevented a student from meeting the Satisfactory Academic Progress Policy requirements, s/he may submit an appeal requesting reinstatement of financial aid.
 The appeal must include a letter that explains what prevented the student from successfully completing the quarter and also include documentation of the problem/event that occurred.
 It must also indicate how they plan to bring their pace of progression back up to 67% and/or their cumulative GPA back up to 2.0.
 An educational plan for success may also be required if it is mathematically impossible for them to bring their pace of progression back up to 67% in one quarter.
 A review by the Financial Aid Director and academic counselor may be required to determine if the plan will be approved.
 Their decision is final.

 Students are limited to two Satisfactory Academic Progress Appeals.

 If the Financial Aid Director approves a student’s appeal, his/her financial aid will be reinstated in a probationary status.
 The Financial Aid Director may impose conditions as part of the approval.
 If the student does not meet the conditions of the approved appeal by the end of the agreed time frame, his/her financial aid will be suspended.

 If a student previously officially or unofficially withdrew and owed a repayment, they may be reinstated for financial aid if they have repaid their debt and they meet all Satisfactory Academic Progress measurements.
 Upon returning, they will be placed on a warning status for their first quarter.

 WASHINGTON STATE FINANCIAL AID

-The Satisfactory Academic Progress Policies are similar in the qualitative standard but differ in maximum timeframe and quantitative standard.
+The Federal and State Satisfactory Academic Progress Policies are the same in the qualitative standard but differ in maximum timeframe and quantitative standard.

-Students are limited to two quarters of warning in an academic year.
-RTC may use professional judgment to reinstate eligibility for students with extenuating circumstances who
+Students are limited to two quarters of warning per academic year.
+RTC may use professional judgment to reinstate eligibility for students with extenuating circumstances who have appealed.